Tracy Leslie

 Tracy Leslie (born October 24, 1957) is an American former professional stock car racing driver.
 He last raced in the ARCA Racing Series against his son, Billy.
 He also raced in the NASCAR Winston Cup Series and NASCAR Busch Series.

 Early career

-Leslie ran his first race in 1975, and soon began racing throughout the Midwest, winning championships at Mt.
-Clemens and Toledo Speedway and Delaware Speedway Park.
+Leslie ran his first race in 1975, and soon began racing throughout the Midwest, winning championships at Mount Clemens Speedway and Toledo Speedway and Delaware Speedway Park.
 Later he moved down south to compete in the ARCA series, winning the championship and Rookie of the Year honors in 1988.
 He collected three more wins over the next two years as well.
 He made his NASCAR debut in 1989 at the Coca-Cola 600, starting 29th and finishing 25th in a car owned by A. J. Foyt.
 He ran another race that year for Foyt at Michigan, finishing twentieth.
 In 1990, Leslie ran the 600 in his own No. 72, but suffered engine failure.
 Later in the year, he teamed with owner Ron Parker to field the No. 72 Detroit Gasket Chevy.
 He ran two more Cup races in the entry, both resulting in DNF’s.